AlbanyCanCodeCourses/JSFunSpring2024/projects/hangman/ProjectHangman.md

 However, you are welcome to use Node's built in _[readline](https://nodejs.org/docs/latest-v20.x/api/readline.html)_ module or [any other library](https://www.npmjs.com/search?q=prompt) of your choice.

-Inside the _JSFunSpring2024_ repository, we have created a word bank file for you.
+Inside the repository you cloned, we have created a word bank file for you.
 This is the list of all the possible words that the computer can pick at random.
-Copy the _projects/hangman/word-bank.js_ file and paste it into your new repository.

-Create a new file called _index.js_.
+Open the file*index.js*.
 This is the main file for your first project.
 You will be writing your code in this file.
 The first two lines should look like this:

 ```javascript
 import prompt from "readline-sync";